-Intangible assets within CYBER1 essentially pertain to goodwill, customer relationship and trademarks.
-Assessments are made on an ongoing basis to ensure that the book value of goodwill, customer relationship and trademarks does not exceed their recoverable amount.
-Intangible assets with indefinite useful lives are not amortized, but instead tested for impairment at least annually or when circumstances indicate that the value of the intangible assets is impaired.
+Intangible assets within CYBER1 essentially pertain to goodwill, customer relationships and trademarks.
+Assessments are made on an ongoing basis to ensure that the book value of goodwill, customer relationships and trademarks does not exceed their recoverable amount.
+Intangible assets with indefinite useful lives are not amortized but instead tested for impairment at least annually or when circumstances indicate that the value of the intangible assets is impaired.
 Impairment tests include significant judgements made by management, such as assumption of projected future cash flows used in the valuation of the assets.
 Future events could cause management to conclude that impairment indicators exist and that an intangible asset should be impaired.
 An impairment loss could have a material impact on the financial condition and result of operations.
-The Group's intangible assets as of 31st December 2023 amounted to €106k, and amortizations and impairment charge amounted to €146k.
-The amount for goodwill, which has been included in intangible assets, amounted to €7,122k.
+The Group's intangible assets as of 31st December 2024 amounted to €72k, and amortizations and impairment charge amounted to €1,026k.
+The amount for goodwill, which has been included in intangible assets, amounted to €6,184k.